privacy-tech-lab/privacy-pioneer/README.md

 - Some warnings may occur when you run `npm install --production=false`, but they will not negatively affect the compilation or execution of Privacy Pioneer.
 - When the overview page of Privacy Pioneer is open, data from websites visited after opening it will not be shown until the overview is refreshed.

-if users don't close out the tab and reload it, the updated data from any websites they visited after does not show up.

 ## 11. Thank You!